 Various Logitech mice implement hi-res scrolling.
-This means instead of having the content move for 3 lines for each scroll movement, you can scroll per-pixel using many more precise scroll events sent by the mouse.
-This gives a precise and smooth experience while scrolling.
+This means instead of having the content move 3 lines on each scroll click, you can scroll per-pixel using many more precise scroll events sent by the mouse.
+This gives you a precise and smooth experience in applications that support it.

 Enabling the feature

-First off, we need to enable this feature.
-Solaar is able to do so when using the Logitech USB receiver.
+First off, we need to enable this feature on your mouse.
+Solaar is able to do this.
 Install it as follows:

 sudo apt install -y python3-pip.

-This will install Solaar, give regular users write access to Logitech HID devices, and ensure Solaar autostarts on login so the feature is enabled at boot.
+This will install Solaar, and give regular users write access to Logitech HID devices.

 Now scrolling will be awfully fast, so we need to tell each scroll event matches 1 pixel instead of the default 15.
 Horizontal scrolling still uses an ordinary wheel click, so we need to make sure that wheel behaves as before.